March 28, 2017

 75% of disposable earnings or 30 times the federal minimum wage, whichever is greater.
 La.
 Rev. Stat.
 Ann. § 13:3881

 Louisiana’s exemption amounts are adjusted periodically.
-To make sure you have the most recent figures, be sure to check for any updates at the website of the Louisiana Legislature at www.legis.state.la.us.
+To make sure you have the most recent figures, be sure to check for any updates using the link above.

 To learn more about filing for bankruptcy in Louisiana, see Louisiana Bankruptcy Information.